Simple and Easy Organization in NO TIME at all!

-With this box you can add various sized totes or bins inside the box to keep your kids and their things organized.
-Our kids are able to remove only the bin they want to play with and all remaining toys stay tucked away fir creative play.
-Our kids attention span is a lot longer with fewer toys and stimulations surrounding them, their room remains cleaner for us and they want to put their toys in the bin because they think our ‘Robot’ is going to take their toys.
+With this box, you can add various sized totes or bins inside the box to keep your kids and their things organized.
+Our kids are able to remove only the bin they want to play with and all remaining toys stay tucked away for creative play.
+Our kid's attention span is a lot longer with fewer toys and stimulations surrounding them, their room remains cleaner for us and they want to put their toys in the bin because they think our ‘Robot’ is going to take their toys.

 Laundry, okay laundry.
 THE.
 DREADED.
 TASK.
 LAUNDRY.

 Does anyone else dislike LAUNDRY?
 MANDY wishes for disposable clothing considering there are 5 kids that are ALWAYS changing!
-This is one topic that Mandy is going to talk about A LOT because changes are always being made and new practises are being put in place.
+This is one topic that Mandy is going to talk about A LOT because changes are always being made and new practices are being put in place.
 First, I (Mandy), will tell you what doesn’t work.
 The answer, WASHABLE clothing!
 I’m serious.
-Laundry is the never ending task that is so thankless and time consuming.
+Laundry is the never-ending task that is so thankless and time-consuming.
 If we wore clothing that didn’t need to be laundered think of all your free time!
-Since wearing our birthday suite isn’t an option, I found a few options a little less frightening for the neighbours.
+Since wearing our birthday suite isn’t an option, I found a few options a little less frightening for the neighbors.

 How to make laundry faster and easier